A mobile device that can connect to a WiFi network

 This is only the beginning.
 We are actively working on going further to protect the privacy of contributors as this is core to our mission.

-Are there other ways to contribute without collecting data?
+Other ways to contribute without collecting data?

 Today, the focus is growing the network of contributors collecting data for the map and scaling that across the world.